FLAME TREE FICTION NEWSLETTER

 Flame Tree Publishing | Gothic Fantasy Releases

-This month seems the release of our brand new Brothers Grimm Fairy Tales Collection as well as an addition to our Myths and Tales Series with our new African Myths and Tales book.
+May also saw the release of our brand new Brothers Grimm Fairy Tales Collection as well as an addition to our Myths and Tales Series with our new African Myths and Tales book.
 Make sure you check them out on our website, they are both great reads and their beautiful foiled and embossed covers make them great gifts too!